US factory orders for large manufactured goods up 2% in June

 WASHINGTON — Orders to U.S. factories for large manufactured goods rose last month after sharp declines the previous two months, propelled by demand for commercial aircraft and cars.
 A category that tracks business investment had its biggest increase in four months.

-The Commerce Department said Thursday that orders for durable goods — or items meant to last at least three years — rose 2%, after a 2.3% decline in May and an even bigger 2.8% drop in April.
+Orders for durable goods — or items meant to last at least three years — rose 2% in June, the Commerce Department said Thursday.
+That’s after a 2.3% decline in May and an even bigger 2.8% drop in April.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.